 Apart from the Group's continuous efforts towards improvement in relationship with its stakeholders, the Group is also committed to delivering support to the needs of the community.
-The Company has been awarded as a "Caring Company" since 2009 in recognition of our achievement in corporate social responsibility.
-In 2020, we have donated to domestic charities and our employees have participated in a number of community activities.
+In 2021, we have donated to domestic charities and our employees have participated in a number of community activities.